 • He’s been late before, but this one is going to be the final straw.

 • We never wait until the last straw before we start to take any action.

 • Losing his job was bad enough for him, but being evicted was the final straw.

 • She’s always been rude to me, but it was the last straw when she started insulting my mother.

 • I am not going to wait for the last straw like what you do.
 I need to do something to solve the problem.

-• She was physically abused by her manager and it was last straw in all her life time after she lost his previous job.
+• She was physically abused by her manager and it was the last straw in her lifetime after she lost his previous job.